mochi/mochikit/doc/rst/MochiKit/Visual.rst

             ``"tl br"``: top-left and bottom-right corners are rounded

     blend:
-        specifies whether the color and background color should be blended together to produce the border color.
+        Specifies whether the color and background color should be blended together to produce the border color.

     *Availability*: